30platforms/30platforms/content/post/deploying-a-static-site-to-netlify.md

 ### Netlify

-Netlify is billed as an *All-in-one platform for automating modern web projects* and everything about Netlify does feel modern and frictionless, but their pricing at $0 plus key features are unbeatable.
+Netlify is billed as an *All-in-one platform for automating modern web projects*.
+Everything about Netlify does feel modern and frictionless, but their $0 pricing plus key features are unbeatable.

-![netlify pricing](/img/netlify-pricing.png)

 With Netlify you can automate deployment of a static site, on a custom domain, with HTTPS **for free**.
 That's hard to beat.

+![netlify pricing](/img/netlify-pricing.png)

 ### Deploying a Hugo Site to Netlify